Binath-Perera/Binath-Perera/README.md

-- 👋 Hi, I’m @Binath-Perera
+- 👋 Hi, I’m Binath
-- 👀 I’m interested in tech , music and basketball
+- 👀 I’m interested in sciences , humanities and sports
-- 🌱 I’m currently learning about building computers
+- 🌱 I’m currently learning about building computers and software
-- 💞️ I’m looking to collaborate on IOT/ AI / Machine learning projects
+- 💞️ I’m looking to collaborate on web development projects
 - 📫 Reach me at binathpr@gmail.com

 <!---